-Annual improvements 2012-2014 Cycle (issued in September 2014)
+Annual improvements 2012-2014 Cycle

 In the 2012-2014 annual improvements cycle, the IASB issued five amendments to four standards, summaries of which are provided below.
 The changes are effective 1 January 2016.
-Earlier adoption is permitted and must be disclosed.
+Earlier application is permitted and must be disclosed.